 The search strategy was designed and conducted by an experienced systematic review/medical reference librarian with input from the investigators.
-Another librarian peer reviewed the search strategies using the PRESS Checklist.
-The Cochrane Library and Ovid MEDLINE® were searched for English-language articles published from January 1, 2017, through July 25, 2023.
+Another librarian peer reviewed the search strategies using the PRESS Checklist.40 The Cochrane Library and Ovid MEDLINE® were searched for English-language articles published from January 1, 2017, through July 25, 2023.
 We used Medical Subject Headings as search terms when available and keywords when appropriate, focusing on terms to describe relevant populations, interventions, outcomes, and study designs.
 Appendix B describes the complete search strategies.
 We conducted targeted searches for unpublished literature by searching ClinicalTrials.gov, Epistemonikos, Google, Google Scholar, Trip Medical, and the World Health Organization's International Clinical Trials Registry Platform.
 To supplement electronic searches, the reference lists of pertinent review articles and studies that met the inclusion criteria were also reviewed.
-Studies suggested by peer reviewers or public comment respondents will also be reviewed using the same inclusion and exclusion criteria and, if appropriate, will be incorporated into the final review.
+Studies suggested by peer reviewers or public comment respondents were also reviewed and, if appropriate, incorporated into the final review.
 Since July 25, 2023, ongoing surveillance was conducted through article alerts and targeted searches of journals to identify major studies published in the interim that may affect the conclusions or understanding of the evidence and the related USPSTF recommendation.
-The last surveillance was conducted on September 20, 2024, and no eligible studies were identified.
-All literature search results were managed using EndNoteTM version 9.2 (Thomson Reuters, New York, NY).
+The last surveillance was conducted on March 21, 2025, and no eligible studies were identified.
+All literature search results were managed using EndNoteTM version 21.2 (Clarivate, Philadelphia, PA).